sjain882/AutoHotKey-Scripts/README.md

 - Toggle windows always on top with CTRL + Space, and auto click "Yes" on error classes.

+### `Hide Window from Taskbar.ahk`

+- Enter a window title then hit OK to keep window visible, but hide from taskbar.
+Frees up valuable space for windows permanently visible on another monitor etc.

+- Best used with `Multi Monitor Numpad - With Taskbar Scroll.ahk`

 ### `ThrowWindow.ahk`

 - Throw any window by dragging it with the mousebutton and releasing it.
 The window will float around the monitor bouncing of the screen edges.